 Structural Variant Caller

-The Structural Variant Caller identifies structural variants in read mappings based on evidence from unaligned read ends and coverage information.
+The Structural Variant Caller tool identifies structural variants in read mappings based on evidence from unaligned read ends and coverage information.
 It builds on the same ideas around unaligned end read signatures as the existing InDels and Structural Variants tool, but to a larger extent relies on statistical reasoning and more refined components for consensus generation, mapping and alignment of the unaligned end sequences.

-The tool,
+The tool:

 - detects deletions, insertions (including tandem duplications), and inversions.